Homeowners Insurance Provides Limited Boat Coverage

-The burden of a boating accident can be far different than that of a car accident; the risks and potential losses that surround boating are unique.
+The burden of a boating accident can be far different than that of a car; the risks and potential losses surrounding boating are unique.
 If you wreck your car, the tow truck hooks up and takes it to the shop.
-If you sink your boat, you could be liable for the environmental impact of hundreds of gallons of fuel and oil into a marine or lake environment.
+If you sink your boat, you could be liable for the impact of hundreds of gallons of fuel and oil on a marine or lake environment.
 Often marine policies cover up to a million dollars for these events.
-The salvage of the boat, if possible, could cost incredible amounts of money.
+If possible, the salvage of the boat could cost incredible amounts of money.
 While losing the boat is unfortunate, it remains a liability if someone was to get hurt or damage their vessel by running into it.
-Further, consider the expenses that may not be limited to just your boat but could be other property, like a dock, or expensive medical bills.
+Further, consider the expenses that may not be limited to your boat but could be other property, like a dock, or expensive medical bills.

 DO NOT RELY ON HOMEOWNERS INSURANCE TO PROTECT YOUR BOAT.

 Similar to an auto or homeowners policy, if your boat is financed through a bank, they will often require you to carry comprehensive boat insurance.

 What Does a Boat Owners Policy Cover?